aseba-community/aseba/readme.md

 Copyright (C) 2007–2018 the authors, see [authors.txt](authors.txt) for details.
 Released under LGPL3, see [license.txt](license.txt) for details.

-More informations are avaliable on [read the docs](http://aseba.readthedocs.io).

 ## Supported platforms

 The following platforms are supported: